-Lesson 1 - Taking a Sensible Risk
+Lesson 1 - Taking A Sensible Risk

-- Ask students to think about their timeline and what age they think they will be when they stop working and retire.
+- 1. Ask students to think about their time horizon and what age they think they will be when they stop working and retire.
 Also, ask students how long they think their money needs to last after they retire.
-Yes, it's a long time away in the future, but discuss the benefits of starting to save early and the need for a mix of investments to reach longterm financial goals.
+Sure, it's a long time in the future, but discuss the benefits of starting to save early and that they will need a mix of investment to reach long-term financial goals.
 (10 minutes) - 2.
 Read Asset Allocation Lesson 1, Taking a Sensible Risk.
-Make sure that students can identify and define the basic financial building blocks-cash, bonds and shares-and that they understand the risks and rewards associated with each.
+Make sure that students can identify and define the basic financial building blocks-cash, bonds, and stocks-and that they understand the risks and rewards associated with each.
 (20 minutes) - 3.
 Complete the Can You Handle the Risk? worksheet.
 Review that each asset class has a risk/return trade-off.
-Discuss how people's attitudes towards risk can change over time, especially as they get older and their time horizon for a goal changes from long term to short term.
+Discuss how people's attitudes toward risk can change over time, especially as they get older and their time horizon for a goal changes from long term to short term.
 (10 minutes)